emmajanedrews/base-template/_posts/2017-11-07-home-flipping-tips-you-wont-want-to-miss.md

 {% include youtube.html %}

-Recently, a new top ten list has come out for the most profitable cities in the US for home flipping.&nbsp;
+Recently, a new top 10 list has come out for the most profitable cities in the US for home flipping.&nbsp;

 WalletHub just conducted a 150-city study to get these results, so let’s dive into what they found.